-People seem to love their Cadacs – from an almost perfect record on Amazon reviews to hearty recommendations on the VW California campervan forum.
+People seem to love their Cadac camping stoves – from an almost perfect record on Amazon reviews to hearty recommendations on the VW California campervan forum.
 So, we wanted to see for ourselves.
 Would we love them too?

-There’s an added incentive in trying the Cadac…and that’s the fact that we’ve failed to find a decent camping gas stove.
-So, one machine that’s both a less-messy barbecue and able to boil a kettle has to be right up our street.
+There’s an added incentive in trying the Cadac…it’s one camping stove that’s both a less-messy barbecue and able to boil a kettle.
+Multipurpose is always right up our street.

-We thought the Cadac Safari Chef looked the best size for portability and cooking options.
+We thought the Cadac Safari Chef 2 looked the best size for portability and cooking options.
 It’s foldable, comes with some accessories and has the option of extras such as a baking stone, wok and more.
 As a rough guide – the Safari Chef is around £90.
-Alternatives include the taller Carri Chef, the tabletop Grillo Chef and the more basic Camp Chef.
-Note that new models of the Safari Chef have plastic (but still foldable) legs and an ignition.

-The overall size of the Cadac in its neat storage bag is about 38x38x38cm and it weighs around 4kg.
+The overall size of the Cadac in its neat storage bag is about 38cm in diameter and weighs around 3.6kg.
 Probably not for backpackers, but easy to tuck into a well-loaded car!

 Our first test was a litre of water, which took eight minutes to boil with a slight wind.
 A windbreak would make a difference.